highchair/artinruins-com/_property/park-cinema-cranston.md

 [^1]: HARPE, JACKLEEN deLa.
 “The second time around ‘Suburban’ theaters give movie fans what they want - for a lot less.”
 Providence Journal (RI), WEST BAY ed., sec.
 WEST BAY, 28 Mar.
 1985, pp. W-01.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/1525BF8A8574E960.
 Accessed 24 Dec.
 2021.

 In 1999, Piyush Patel purchased the Park.
-He owned 36 companies in New England and New Jersey at the time — including a few hotels, a textile plant, and a watertreatment facility.
+He owned 36 companies in New England and New Jersey at the time — including a few hotels, a textile plant, and a water treatment facility.
 He also restored two other theaters, the Narragansett Pier Cinema and Wakefield’s Campus Cinema and put first-run movies into both historic houses.
 He had planned to do the same with the Park, putting it in direct competition with the 15-screen Showcase in Warwick and the 16-screen Hoyt’s at Providence Place Mall.[^2]

 [^2]: Gesualdo, Nicole.
 “FAREWELL TO THE CHEAP SEATS… When it reopens: First-class, first-run.”
 Providence Journal (RI), West Bay ed., sec.
 News, 1 Mar.
 2001, pp. C-01.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/152510C8C54388C0.
 Accessed 24 Dec.
 2021.